Hearing Loops benefit the hearing impaired

 What Is a Hearing Loop?

 A hearing loop system consists of a special amplifier and a coil of wire placed around the room in precise formation.
 Signals from the amplified sound source (e.g. microphone, music, tv, etc.) are sent through the coil which emits a magnetic field in the room.
 The field is picked up by the “T” switch, amplified, and converted back into sound.
-Hearing aid users sitting within the hearing loop system can pick up the amplified sound with a minimum of distortion and no background noise.
+Hearing aid users sitting within the hearing loop system can pick up the amplified sound without reverberation or background noise.

 Why most don’t work!